kitspace/kitspace/README.md

 We will then preview your page and merge it so it appears on [kitnic.it](http://kitnic.it).

-If you run into any problems please get in touch via [Gitter chat][riot.im], IRC (freenode#kitnic) or the [mailing-list](https://groups.google.com/forum/#!forum/kitnic-discuss).
+If you run into any problems please get in touch via [Riot.im chat][riot.im], IRC (freenode#kitnic) or the [mailing-list](https://groups.google.com/forum/#!forum/kitnic-discuss).